I’M THE SLIME

 There was a brief silence before Kory realized it was her turn to speak.

-“Yeah,” she said, “He sucks.
+“Yeah,” she said with a gravelly voice.
+She cleared her throat.
+“He sucks.
 Man.
-I’m glad you didn’t move in together too.”
+I’m glad you didn’t move in together, too.”

 “Thanks for listening.
 Men are trash.
 I just needed to talk to you.
 I’m venting way too much.
 Sorry if this is a strange request, but can we FaceTime?
 I would love to see your face.”